joemfb/ml-search-ng/README.md

 - `qtext`: a reference to the model property containing the search phrase
 - `search`: a function reference.
 The function will be called with a parameter named `qtext`
 - `suggest`: a function reference.
 The function will be called with a parameter named `val`
 - `template`: optional.
 A URL referencing a template to be used with the directive.
 If empty, the default bootstrap template will be used.
-If `"fa"`, a bootstrap/font-awesome template will be used.
+If `"fa"`, a bootstrap/font-awesome template will be used. **Note: the `"fa"` template _requires_ bootstrap 3.2.0 or greater.**

 Example: